bjucps/cps110-thinkcspy/_sources/07-Functions/FunctionDefinitions.rst

   the parentheses are required.
 We'll cover more about parameters shortly.

 Like other compound statements we've seen such as ``for`` and ``if``, function definitions are a compound statement.
-The **function implementation**, also known as the **body** of the function, contains several statements, which must be indented underneath the function interface.
+The **function implementation** contains several statements, which must be indented underneath the function interface.

 Here's another example of a program that defines a function: